-If your parcel is not in the Current Use program and it is larger than 10 acres, then you may file an application.
+If your parcel is not in the Current Use program and it is larger than 10 acres, then you may file an application to join the program.
 This must be done before April 15 to the application to be processed for the current year.
 The forms and instructions are available from the NH Department of Revenue Administration.

 Any owner of land who meets the qualifications set forth in RSA 79-A may apply.

-The tract must meet the requirements of one of the current use categories: farm land, forest land and for unproductive/wetland.
+The tract must meet the requirements of one of the current use categories: farm land, forest land (various kinds) and for unproductive/wetland.

 No buildings, appurtenances, or other improvements are allowed on the portion of the tract for which current use is applied.

-A map of the tract showing the acreage going into current use as well as the acreage remaining out of current use must accompany the application.
-The map must show the current use categories being applied for.
+A map of the tract showing the acreage going into current use as well as the acreage kept out of Current Use must accompany the application.
+The map must show the distribution of the Current Use categories applied for.